 But not all of these systems are created equal: Be it an iPad tablet, Android tablet, mobile phone-based system or something else, each POS system offers benefits and drawbacks.
+Making a decision can be difficult, especially when considering how central the POS system is to the success of the business.
 That’s why we’re here to help you find the best one for your business.
 In this guide, we’ll cover:

 Mobile POS software systems are the convergence of legacy counter-top POS systems and sleek, easy-to-use consumer devices.
 The difference between legacy and mobile systems is that mPOS software is built to function on tablets, smartphones and other mobile devices—turning your entire store into a point of sale.
 What’s more, some systems even offer customer-facing functionality that benefits businesses while improving customer experiences.

 While mPOS software can run on any mobile device, buyers looking exclusively for a tablet-based system should check out our tablet POS guide.

 Mobile POS systems are fantastic options for smaller retail and restaurant operations.
 They are much more affordable than standard POS systems and are relatively easy to implement.
 And of course, they can be used on the go—allowing merchants to set up shop at markets, street fairs and other remote locations

 Apart from the advantages listed above, there are many other benefits to mobile point of sale systems.
 These can include: